Battle of Amiens (1918): Second phase

 During the 33rd U.S. Division's assault on Chipilly Ridge, Corporal Jake Allex, a Serbian immigrant from Kosovo, took command of his platoon after all the other officers had been killed.
 Corporal Allex led them in an attack against a German machine gun nest, during which he personally killed five enemy soldiers and captured fifteen prisoners.
-For his actions at Chipilly Ridge, Corporal Allex became the second American soldier to be awarded the Congressional Medal of Honor during the First World War.
+For his actions at Chipilly Ridge, Corporal Allex became the second American soldier to be awarded the Medal of Honor during the First World War.

 On 10 August, there were signs that the Germans were pulling out of the salient from Operation Michael.
 According to official reports, the Allies had captured nearly 50,000 prisoners and 500 guns by 27 August.
-Even with the lessened armour the British drove 19 km into German positions by 13 August.
+Even with the lessened armour, the British drove 19 km into German positions by 13 August.

 Field Marshal Haig refused the request of Marshal Foch to continue the offensive, preferring instead to launch a fresh offensive by Byng's Third Army between the Ancre and Scarpe.
 This offensive, the Second Battle of the Somme, took place 21 August – 3 September 1918.

 Aftermath

-The Battle of Amiens was a major turning point in the tempo of the war.
-The Germans had started the war with the Schlieffen Plan before the Race to the Sea slowed movement on the Western Front and the war devolved into trench warfare.
+The Battle of Amiens was a significant turning point in the tempo of the war.
+The Germans had started the war with the Schlieffen Plan before the Race to the Sea slowed movement on the Western Front, and the war devolved into trench warfare.
 The German spring offensive earlier in 1918 had once again given Germany the offensive edge on the Western Front.
-Armoured support helped the Allies tear a hole through trench lines, weakening once impregnable trench positions: the British Third Army, with no armoured support, had almost no effect on the line, while the Fourth, with fewer than a thousand tanks, broke deep into German territory.
+Armoured support helped the Allies tear a hole through trench lines, weakening once-impregnable trench positions: the British Third Army, with no armoured support, had almost no effect on the line, while the Fourth, with fewer than a thousand tanks, broke deep into German territory.

-The British war correspondent Philip Gibbs noted Amiens' effect on the war's tempo, saying on 27 August that, "the enemy...is on the defensive" and, "the initiative of attack is so completely in our hands that we are able to strike him at many different places."
-Gibbs also credits Amiens with a shift in troop morale, saying, "the change has been greater in the minds of men than in the taking of territory.
-On our side the army seems to be buoyed up with the enormous hope of getting on with this business quickly" and that, "there is a change also in the enemy's mind.
+The British war correspondent Philip Gibbs noted Amiens' effect on the war's tempo, saying on 27 August that "the enemy...is on the defensive" and "the initiative of attack is so completely in our hands that we are able to strike him at many different places."
+Gibbs also credits Amiens with a shift in troop morale, saying, "The change has been greater in the minds of men than in the taking of territory.
+On our side, the army seems to be buoyed up with the enormous hope of getting on with this business quickly" and that, "there is a change also in the enemy's mind.
 They no longer have even a dim hope of victory on this western front.
 All they hope for now is to defend themselves long enough to gain peace by negotiation."